dreamfactorysoftware/platform-wiki/Platform-Documentation/PaaS-Deployment/Deploying-to-Pivotal-CF.md

 ### Application Manifest
 In the project's `config/manifests` directory there is a file called `manifest.pivotal.yml-dist`.
 We need to make a copy of this file and tailor it for your application.

-From your project's root directory:
+Again, from your project's root directory:

 ```bash
 $ cp config/manifests/manifest.pivotal.yml-dist manifest.yml